Efficient calculation of reactor noise via Ito-Langevin Process for correlated fluctuations: Neutron branching process and Langevin equation for its non-Poisson part

 where $\delta$ is the Dirac delta function.
 Since the transport operator $\hat{L}_\vartheta$ is typically linear, the solution $\delta n$ will itself be a Gaussian process, as it is given by a convolution of a Gaussian white noise.

-Our aim is to find a Langevin equation of the form of Eq.~(\ref{eq:Langevin}), such that its solution will reproduce the exact second moment matrix $d_{ij}(T)$ defined in Eq.~(\ref{eq:d_defined}).
+Our aim is to find a Langevin equation of the form of Eq.~(\ref{eq:Langevin}), such that its solution will reproduce the exact second moment of the noise.
+Namely, we look for the noise amplitude $s(\mathbf{x})$ and spectrum $\chi(\mathbf{\vartheta})$ that will correctly recreate the second moment matrix $d_{ij}(T)$ defined in Eq.~(\ref{eq:d_defined}).
 To this end, we define the detector~$D$ through a detection cross section $\sigma_D(\vartheta,t)$ which is non-zero only in a localized phase-space region around the detector's position, orientation and neutron energy sensitivity and is non-zero only in the time interval $[0,T]$.
 Upon detection, we assume that $\sigma_D(\vartheta)$ necessarily causes a capture of a neutron, although there are detectors that use neutron scattering events or fission chambers, in which neutrons emerge from the detector after it ``clicked''~\cite{cknoll2010radiation}.
 Such detectors produce additional non-Poisson auto-correlations that do not stem from the fission chains in the core, which are the source of the noise that we are interested in.
 To avoid this complication, these kind of detectors are excluded in our theoretical discussion.

 Given the effective Gaussian noise $\delta n$ obeying Eq.~(\ref{eq:Langevin}), the detection signal fluctuation that it causes at detector $D$ at time $t\in[0,T]$ is given by

 where $v(E)$ is the neutron velocity and $d\vartheta=d\mathbf{x}dEd\mathbf{\Omega}$ is the phase space differential.